Interested in learning how to develop a blockchain music app?

 Read “Blockchain music platforms: a new paradigm” for more details on the desired features.

+Now let’s explore how to create a blockchain platform for streaming services.
 I will outline the Ethereum ‘Distributed App’ (DApp) approach to developing a fully decentralized streaming platform for the music industry.
 A DApp is like a web app, except that it runs on a decentralized blockchain network.

 While the front-end of the app can be coded in any popular language, the backend must incorporate smart contracts.
 This requires a special skill set.